 Allow the mixture to sit and steep for about a week.
 Apply the mixture directly to the soil by hand with a watering can or use a water sprayer to apply a lighter solution as a foliar application over entire plants.

-This all-natural, organic fertilizer works by using micro-bacteria to breakdown elements in the soil and produce heat.
-This accelerates decomposition of the minerals contained in the meal.
+This all-natural, organic plant food and soil amendment works by using micro-bacteria to breakdown elements in the soil and produce heat.
+This accelerates decomposition of the trace minerals contained in the meal.
 Rhizobacteria found in the meal continue to process the nutrients it contains.
 This makes them easily available for use by your plants.

-Alfalfa meal decomposes very rapidly and generates a great deal of heat quickly.
-This quality makes alfalfa meal an excellent addition to any compost heap.
-When you mulch alfalfa meal into your compost, it accelerates decomposition so that you can produce good garden soil much faster.
+The meal decomposes very rapidly and generates a great deal of heat quickly.
+This quality makes alfalfa an excellent addition to any compost pile.
+When you mulch the meal into your compost, it accelerates decomposition so that you can produce good garden soil much faster.

 Not only does the addition of alfalfa to your compost speed decomposition, but your finished compost will have a far higher nutrient level when you add alfalfa.
 More nutritious compost naturally creates more nutritious veggies and happier and healthier plants and bushes.

-What Are the Benefits of Using Alfalfa Meal in Your Garden?
+What Are the Benefits of Using Alfalfa in Your Garden?

-Alfalfa meal is an excellent source of minerals.
-When you add alfalfa meal to your soil, you are adding:
+Alfalfa meal is an excellent source of trace elements.
+When you add the pellets to your soil, you are adding:

 Alfalfa meal’s NPK ratio is 3 – .5 – 3.

-Using alfalfa meal increases organic matter in your garden and provides a wealth of nutrients to your plants roots.
-The high nitrogen content in alfalfa meal encourages other organic materials in the soil to decompose.
+Using alfalfa increases organic matter in your garden and provides a wealth of nutrients to your plants roots.
+The high nitrogen content in the meal encourages other organic materials in the soil to decompose.

 All of this added organic matter helps prevent soil compaction.
 Furthermore extra organic material helps maintain moisture in your soil.
 It improves the structure of the soil and discourages erosion.